lpodo/portfolio2/README.md

 Four **classification** attributes describe the security itself rather than any specific holding: **category**, **region**, **sector**, and **ISIN**.
 They live on the ticker (in the [Ticker data registry](#ticker-data-registry)) — one value per ticker, shared by every position of that ticker across every portfolio.

-- **CATEGORY / REGION / SECTOR** — must be chosen from dictionaries (Settings → DICTIONARIES).
+- **CATEGORY / REGION / SECTOR** — must be chosen from [dictionaries](#dictionaries).
 Free text is not allowed; this guarantees exact consistency across portfolios so Analytics grouping works.
 - **ISIN** — free text, 12-character ISO 6166 code.
 Uppercase-only, alphanumeric.

-These attributes are shown and edited only for real securities (`EQUITY` / `ETF`) — for indices, currencies, futures, crypto, etc. the fields are hidden entirely in both the expanded row and the edit form, since they have no meaningful company-level classification.
+These attributes are shown and edited only for real securities (`EQUITY` / `ETF`) — for indices, currencies, futures and the like the fields are hidden entirely, since they have no meaningful company-level classification.

-**Setting values:** open the ✎ edit form for any position.
-Each dictionary-backed field shows a custom dropdown — tap/click to open the list.
-Select a value, or choose **+ new...** to add a new value inline: a text input appears with ✓ (confirm) and ✕ (cancel) buttons.
-Confirming adds the value to the dictionary and selects it.
-Saving updates the ticker — so every other position of the same ticker sees the change immediately.
+**Setting values:** each field is a dropdown in the [expanded row](#expanded-row).
+Pick a value, or choose **+ new…** to add one inline; the dropdown also ends with **manage…**, opening that dictionary's [management modal](#dictionaries).
+The change applies to the ticker, so every position of it sees the new value immediately.

 For ISIN, overwriting or clearing an existing value triggers a confirmation dialog.
 Setting an ISIN on an empty slot happens silently.

-**Dictionaries** (Settings → DICTIONARIES): five buttons — CATEGORIES, REGIONS, SECTORS, BROKERS, CASH CAT.
-Tap a button to expand the list of values for that dictionary.
-Each value has a ✕ button to delete it from the dictionary.
-Deleting a value from the dictionary does not remove it from existing tickers — except for BROKERS, where deletion is rejected while any position still references the broker (see [Brokers](#brokers)).
+#### Dictionaries

+Every dictionary — categories, regions, sectors, brokers, cash categories — is managed from the same modal, reached by **manage…** at the bottom of that field's dropdown wherever it's used.
+No separate Settings panel: a dictionary is edited where its values are chosen.

+The modal lists each value with a count of how many tickers (or positions, or cash entries) currently use it, and a field to add a new one.
+Deleting a value that's in use asks for confirmation naming the count, then clears it from everything holding it.
+The brokers dictionary additionally carries a ● toggle marking the default broker.

 Dictionaries are included in cloud sync and backup/restore.
 Grouping in Analytics normalizes whitespace (trims and collapses multiple spaces) but preserves original casing.